sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 **Your Challenge:** Generate deeper insights from the numerical data.

 **Requirements:**
-1. Find correlations between happiness score and other numerical factors
+1. Find correlations between math score and other numerical factors (reading, writing scores)
-2. Identify the top 5 happiest countries and display their key metrics
+2. Identify the top 5 performing students (by average of all three scores) and display their key metrics
-3. Identify the bottom 5 countries by happiness score and display their key metrics
+3. Identify the bottom 5 performing students and display their key metrics
-4. Calculate the range (max - min) for happiness scores
+4. Calculate the range (max - min) for each subject score
-5. Determine what percentage of countries score above 7.0 in happiness
+5. Determine what percentage of students score above 80 in math

 ```python
 # Your code here for Task 2.3